harumuki/thorsten-hans.com/_posts/2017-08-18-how-to-use-a-private-azure-container-registry-with-kubernetes.md

 ## Create Pods, Replica Sets, and Deployments using the Secret

-No matter which *Kubernetes* object you’re going to create, you can easily bring *Secrets* into consideration using the `spec.imagePullSecrets` configuration value.
+No matter which *Kubernetes* object you're going to create, you can easily bring *Secrets* into consideration using the `spec.imagePullSecrets` configuration value.
 As an example see the following `yaml` file describing a simple pod which will pull the `hello-world` image from the *ACR* instance to your *Kubernetes* nodes and uses that image to create the containers.

 ```yaml
 apiVersion: v1